Peach Belt Conference History

 The Peach Belt was less than a year old before capturing a national championship.
 The Columbus State golf team took the honor by winning the 1992 national crown, the first of three golf championships the Cougars own.
 One year later, the Lander men's tennis team began their record-breaking run of eight straight national titles, the first PBC dynasty.
 Since then, USCA men's golf has won three straight national titles from 2004-06.

-The PBC is in the midst of another dynasty as the Armstrong women's tennis team captured the league's 33rd national championship in the spring of 2013.
-The Lady Pirates have now won an NCAA-best eight women's tennis national titles, tied with the Lander men's tennis team for most by a PBC program, and have claimed five of the last six national championships.
+The Armstrong women's tennis team captured the league's 33rd national championship in the spring of 2013.
+The Lady Pirates have now won an NCAA-best eight women's tennis national titles, tied with the Lander men's tennis team for most by a PBC program.

 The seven charter members of the conference were Armstrong Atlantic State University, Columbus State University, Francis Marion University, Georgia College, Lander University, USC Aiken and USC Upstate.
 The name Peach Belt Athletic Conference was adopted in January of 1990 and modified to Peach Belt Conference in May of 2000.

-Augusta State joined the conference in 1991 and UNC Pembroke became the ninth member on July 1, 1992.
+Georgia Regents University joined the conference in 1991 and UNC Pembroke became the ninth member on July 1, 1992.
 They were followed by Kennesaw State University on July 1, 1994, Clayton State University on July 1, 1995 and the University of North Florida on July 1, 1997.
-Kennesaw State and North Florida departed for the Division I ranks in 2005, USC Upstate did the same in 2007, and the conference welcomed in North Georgia College & State University in 2005 and Georgia Southwestern State University in 2006.
+Kennesaw State and North Florida departed for the Division I ranks in 2005, USC Upstate did the same in 2007, and the conference welcomed in the University of North Georgia in 2005 and Georgia Southwestern State University in 2006.
 In 2009-10, the Peach Belt added Montevallo and Flagler.
-For the 2012-13 season, the league is expanding once again with the addition of Young Harris College, giving the Peach Belt 14 members for the first time in its history.
+Young Harris became the league's 14th member in 2012-13 and in 2014 completed the transition to full NCAA Division II status.